 Email Marketing or Marketing Automation

 It’s always more effective to market to those people who have shown interest in you.
-So, create a email or newsletter sign-up form on your website and promote it on your website to drive more subscriptions.
-Or give away something for free (report, white-paper, template etc.)
+So, create an email or newsletter sign-up form on your website and promote it on your website to drive more subscriptions.
+Or give away something for free (report, white paper, template etc.)